luiscsmcosta/Registration/README.md

 # Registration
-This was a code challenge, not it is a sandbox.
+This was a code challenge, now it is a sandbox.

 ## What's new:
 - Replaced dagger with hilt.